 In preschool, children will learn to strengthen their social and emotional development.
 Children learn how to compromise, be respectful and problem solve.
 Preschool provides an environment for children, to explore, gain a sense of self, play with peers and build self-confidence.
 Children learn they can accomplish tasks and make decisions without the help of their parents.

 Behavior management is a major part of preschool learning.
 In preschool, children learn how to be students.
 Children learn patience, how to raise their hands and take turns.
 Children learn how to share the teacher’s attention.
 Children also learn about routine, following directions and waiting.
 Quality preschools help children find answers through exploration, experimentation, and conversation.
 Going to preschool also helps children learn to separate from their parent or caregiver.

 Promote Language and Cognitive Skills

 Children’s language skills are nurtured in a “language-rich” environment.
 In a classroom setting, teachers help children strengthen their language skills by introducing new vocabulary during art, snack time, and other activities.
-Teachers engage students with thought-provoking questions to give children many opportunities to learn language through singing, talking about books and creative play.
+Teachers engage students with thought-provoking questions to give children many opportunities to learn language through singing, talking about books, creative play and simple observations.